OpenMined/PySyft/README.md

 open -a docker
 ```

-You can ensure that docker is properly installed and running by checking: `docker --version`.
+You can ensure that Docker is properly installed and running by checking: `docker --version`.

 ### Run PySyft in a container